-The IREC has as foundation goals to ensure the sustainability of hunting, contributing to the maintenance of the biodiversity, and promoting its socio-economic benefits.
-In addition, IREC was born with the mission to develop and disseminate scientific knowledge which will help to maintain a balance between hunting and conservation.
+The Research Institute for Hunting Resources (IREC - CSIC, UCLM, JCCM) has as its foundational objectives to ensure the sustainability of hunting, contributing to the maintenance of biodiversity, and promoting its socioeconomic performance.
+In sum, then, IREC was born with the mission of generate and disseminate scientific knowledge that allows maintaining a balance between hunting and conservation.

-This objective is pursued through three types of activities developed from the IREC:
+This objective is pursued through four types of activities:

-With the incorporation of new researchers and their stabilization, the IREC has expanded its main fields of research , and nowadays we are developing studies on the interaction hunting-sustainability of the natural environment, purely ecologic-evolutionary studies with a more conservationist approach, as well as in the field of the health or animal production.
+With the incorporation of new researchers and their stabilization, the IREC has expanded its main fields of research , and currently we can distinguish studies associated with the hunting-sustainability interaction of the natural environment, with purely ecological-evolutionary studies with a preferably conservationist approach, as well as in the field of animal health or production.